 The research highlighted a significant link between empathic concern and higher levels of parental responsiveness.
 This connection was evident in both individual assessments and partner evaluations, suggesting that empathy is a robust predictor of how responsive a parent can be.
 The study also found that higher relationship satisfaction among couples positively correlated with better parental responsiveness, both observed and self-reported.

 Moreover, the analysis revealed that individual and partner measures of responsiveness often showed discrepancies between observational data and self-reports.
-This indicates that parental responsiveness can be influenced by other variables that may not be directly measured, such as the parent’s mood at the time, the child’s behavior during the assessment, or even the observational context.
+This indicates that parental responsiveness can be influenced by other variables that may not be directly measured; some of these variables in such as the parent’s mood at the time, the child’s behavior during the assessment, or even the observational context.

 The Discrepancy Between Observed and Self-Reported Responsiveness